GHIYBAH – غيبة

 بِاسْمِهِ وَاِنْ مِنْ شَيْءٍ اِلاَّ يُسَبِّحُ بِحَمْدِهِ

-In the Fifth Point of the First Ray of the First Light of the Twenty-Fifth Word, a single Qur'anic âyah having the effect of disparaging and restraining was shown to induce repugnance at ghiybah in six miraculous ways.
-It was shown too how abominable a thing is ghiybah in the view of the Qur'an, and that there is, therefore, no need for any further explanation of the subject.
-Indeed, after the Qur'an has made its declaration, there is neither the possibility nor the need for anything further.
+Since in the Fifth Point of the First Ray of the First Light of the Twenty-Fifth Word, a single âyah, which is an example in the category of censure and restrain, raising a feeling of aversion about ghiybah in six miraculous ways shows how detestable a thing ghiybah is in the view of the Qur'an, there is no need for any further explanation.
+Indeed, after the declaration of the Qur'an, there is neither the possibility nor the need for any further explanation.

 اَلْبَاقِى هُوَ الْبَاقِى